legion-platform/legion/docs/source/tutorials_wine.rst

     "Step input data",  "The deployed model"

-After the model is successfully deployed you can check its API in swagger.
+After the model is deployed, you can check its API in Swagger:

-Just open ``edge.<your-legion-platform-host>/swagger/index.html`` and look and next endpoints
+Open ``<your-legion-platform-host>/swagger/index.html`` and look and the endpoints:

 1. ``GET /model/wine/api/model/info`` – OpenAPI model specification;
 2. ``POST /model/wine/api/model/invoke`` – Endpoint to do predictions;

-But you can also do predictions using :term:`Legion CLI`.
+But you can also do predictions using the :term:`Legion CLI`.

-Create ``./legion/r.json`` file:
+Create a payload file:

 .. code-block:: console

     $ touch ./legion/r.json

-Add payload for ``/model/wine/api/model/invoke`` according to OpenAPI schema.
+Add payload for ``/model/wine/api/model/invoke`` according to the OpenAPI schema.
 In this payload we list model input variables:

 .. code-block:: json
    :caption: ./legion/r.json